-If you work as a journalist and often take long interviews, or study at university and record lectures, you have probably dreamed that it would be great to have someone transcribe your recordings, like Rita Skeeter's magic pen from the Harry Potter saga.
-Luckily, in this article, we selected the best speech-to-text apps that can help you transform long audio recordings into text in a matter of minutes.
+If you work as a journalist and often take long interviews or study at university and record lectures, you have probably dreamed that it would be great to have someone transcribe your recordings, like Rita Skeeter's magic pen from the Harry Potter saga.
+Luckily, in this article, we selected the best speech-to-text apps to help you transform long audio recordings into text in minutes.

 The best for interviews and lectures